AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 It's important to configure the Sonoff POW R2 and the Tasmota heater switch with the above defined IP adresses.
 I'm using the sketch as Access Point and in that case no changes to IP adresses in the sketch should be necessary.
 If you want to ue it as a client in an existing WLAN you have to chnge the IP adresses according to your local needs.

-The sketch is implementing mDNS and the Bonjour protocl.
+The sketch is implementing mDNS and the Bonjour protocol.
 In a web clinet you can simply provide the name "gateway.local).
 Then the initial web site is shown:

 ![MainPage](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/MainPage.png)

-With thgis main page you can access the other web pages to:
+With this main page you can access the other web pages to:

 - Show navigation information
 - Control the power supply
 - Control the heater thermostat
 - Show wind information (big)

+The navigatio web page shows essetial naigationl data received from the NMEA2000 network.
+No additional client app is needed on the phone/tablet or laptop.

 ![Navigation](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/Navigation.png)

+The poer control web page shows information regardin the Board Voltage (12Volt), the fridge remperatur and the mains power status.

 ![Power](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/PowerControl.png)

+You can also switch on/off the alarm for mains power losses.

 ![Heater](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/HeaterControl.png)